Life Is Sweet (film): Plot

-Meanwhile, Andy and Patsy have gone to their local pub, where Andy gets uncharacteristically but emphatically drunk and ends up sleeping inside the decrepit fast-food van in his driveway.
-Wendy returns home to find him there.
+Meanwhile, Andy and Patsy have gone to their local pub, where Andy gets drunk and ends up sleeping inside the decrepit fast-food van in his driveway.
+Wendy returns home to find him.
 Unnerved by her bizarre evening, she loses her temper with the whole family.

-Phlegmatic and dry-humoured Natalie enjoys her unconventional work as a plumber, the simple pleasures of a pint and a game of pool, and dreams of visiting the U.S. In contrast, the fidgety and isolated Nicola becomes increasingly agitated, aggressive and reclusive, and Wendy finally confronts her.
-During the course of their long and anguished confrontation, Wendy makes it clear to Nicola that she is deeply worried about her, wondering why she makes no attempt to get involved with the causes she claims to believe.
+Natalie enjoys her unconventional work as a plumber, the simple pleasures of a pint and a game of pool, and dreams of visiting the US.
+In contrast, Nicola becomes increasingly agitated, aggressive and reclusive, and Wendy finally confronts her.
+Wendy makes it clear to Nicola that she is deeply worried about her, wondering why she makes no attempt to get involved with the causes she claims to believe in.
 She tells Nicola of the struggle that she and Andy endured to care for their baby daughters – how it meant she never went to college and Andy working in a "job he hates".
-It emerges that during an earlier phase of Nicola's bulimia, she almost starved to death.
+It emerges that during an earlier phase of Nicola's eating disorder, she almost starved to death.
 Ashamed and angry, Nicola is convinced that Wendy and the rest of the family hate her.
 Instead, as the exasperated Wendy tells her "We don't hate you!
 We love you, you stupid girl!" and leaves the room, deeply upset.
-The brittle behavioural armour that Nicola has protected her psyche with is now shattered, and she breaks down sobbing.
+Nicola breaks down sobbing.

-Meanwhile, Andy is seen running his kitchen at work with energy and authority but slips on a spoon, breaking his ankle.
+Meanwhile, Andy is seen running his kitchen.
+He slips on a spoon, breaking his ankle.
 Wendy receives the news with a characteristic mixture of sympathy and amusement.
 She drives him home from the hospital; aided by Natalie she makes him comfortable, and then goes to see Nicola, still in her room.
-Mother and daughter reconcile.
+Wendy and Nicola reconcile.

-The film ends with Natalie and Nicola sitting peacefully in the evening sunshine in the back garden.
+Finally, Natalie and Nicola sit peacefully in the evening sunshine in the back garden.
 Natalie observes that Nicola must own up to her parents about her bulimia.
 She then asks Nicola "D'you want some money?" and Nicola accepts gratefully, the first time in the film where she has accepted an offer of help.